geeknite/geeknite.github.io/_posts/2022-07-07-sombrio-cartel-gloves-review.md

 If you're interested in getting the Sombrio Cartel Gloves, you can find them online or in some local bike shops.
 Here are some links to help you:

-- Foxxs.net, a shopping site for mountain biking gear: https://www.foxxs.net/sombrio-cartel-gloves
+- Foxxs.net, a shopping site for mountain biking gear: {{ site.constants.wsib }}/sombrio-cartel-gloves
 - Geeknite, a blog for mountain biking enthusiasts: https://geeknite.github.io/2023/07/prime-day-bike-gadgets-accesories.html

 You can also check out some of my other blog posts on Geeknite, where I review and recommend other mountain biking products and accessories.
 Here are some of them: